sirisian/ecmascript-types/typeprogramming.md

 Polymorphic `this` — the fluent-builder return type — is *not* covered by `thisType` and remains the comparison table's separate small gap: it is an implicitly generic self type the checker rebinds per receiver, a checker feature in its own right, whereas `thisType` only records what a signature demands of its receiver.

 **Narrowing signatures as declarative facts.** TypeScript's `asserts x is T` / `x is T` are not executed by its checker either — they are declared facts consumed by control-flow analysis.
-The same shape fits here: signature nodes gain an optional `narrows` record (`{ parameter, to }`, with an `asserts` flag for the throwing form), the checker applies it after a call exactly as it applies `instanceof` or `is`, and soundness stays where TypeScript put it — on the author of the function body, with the difference that here the declared fact is also *runtime-checkable* at the boundary if the host wants belt-and-braces.
+The same shape fits here: signature nodes gain an optional `narrows` list of `{ target, to }` records, `target` a parameter name or `'this'`, and the form is read off the signature's return type rather than flagged: a `boolean` return narrows `target` in the branch, a `void` return narrows unconditionally on normal completion (the throwing form), and any other return type alongside a nonempty `narrows` is an error, so no `asserts` operator or flag exists.
+The checker applies the declared fact after a call exactly as it applies `instanceof` or `is`, and soundness stays where TypeScript put it, on the author of the function body, with the difference that here the declared fact is also *runtime-checkable* at the boundary if the host wants belt-and-braces.
 This closes the assertion-functions row of the comparison table, and it is worth noticing what it is not: no builder runs during narrowing; the checker reads a field.

 With these in place, R9's invariant is restated rather than retired: **the inference fixpoint remains builder-free; every checker-visible effect of user type code is declarative data, a forward-verified proposal, or a per-instantiation-checked contract.** That sentence is the whole security model, and it is checkable against every mechanism in this section.